Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Introduction

-\paragraph{A general theory of worst-case generalization guarantees for profit maximization.} We uncover a key structural property shared by a variety of mechanisms which allows us to prove strong generalization guarantees: for any fixed set of bids, profit is a piecewise linear function of the mechanism's parameters.
-Our main theorem provides generalization guarantees for any class exhibiting this structure.
-To prove this theorem, we relate the complexity of the partition splitting the parameter space into linear portions to the intrinsic complexity of the mechanism class, which we quantify using \emph{pseudo-dimension.} In turn, pseudo-dimension bounds imply generalization bounds.
-We prove that many mechanisms throughout economics, artificial intelligence, and theoretical computer science share this structure, and thus our main theorem yields strong learnability guarantees.
+\paragraph{A general theory that unifies diverse mechanism classes.} We uncover a structural property shared by a wide variety of mechanisms which allows us to prove generalization guarantees: for any fixed set of bids, profit is a piecewise linear function of the mechanism's parameters.
+Our main theorem provides generalization bounds for any class exhibiting this structure.
+We relate the complexity of the partition splitting the parameter space into linear portions to the intrinsic complexity of the mechanism class, which we quantify using \emph{pseudo-dimension.} In turn, pseudo-dimension bounds imply generalization bounds.
+We prove that many seemingly disparate mechanisms share this structure, and thus our main theorem yields learnability guarantees.
+By contrast, previous research on multi-item mechanism design focused on deriving guarantees for a few mechanism classes that are ``simple'' by design~\citep{Morgenstern16:Learning,Syrgkanis17:Sample}.

-We prove that our main theorem applies to randomized mechanisms, making us the first to provide generalization bounds for these mechanisms.
-Our guarantees apply to lotteries, a general representation of randomized mechanisms, which are extremely important in the intersection of economics and computation (e.g., \citep{Babaioff17:Menu, Briest10:Pricing, Chawla10:Power}).
-Randomized mechanisms are known to generate higher expected revenue than deterministic mechanisms in many settings (e.g.,~\cite{Conitzer03:Applications, Dobzinski09:Power}).
-Our results imply, for example, that if the mechanism designer plans to offer a menu of $\ell$ lotteries over $m$ items to an additive or unit-demand buyer, then $\tilde O \left( U^2 \ell m /\epsilon^2\right)$ samples are sufficient to ensure that every menu's expected profit is $\epsilon$-close to its empirical profit, where $U$ is the maximum profit achievable over the support of the buyer's valuation distribution.